jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 For example, in a fight:

 * I can’t control the outcome, but I can control my level of training.
-* I can’t control the opponent's skill, but I can control my conditioning.
+* I can’t control the opponent’s skill, but I can control my conditioning.
 * I can’t control my environment, but I can control my breathing.

-The only thing you're in control of is how you live your life.
+The only thing you’re in control of is how you live your life.
 Once your mind focuses on this, your fear of what you can’t control fades away.

 {% include widgets/summary.html id="Fighters-Mindset" %}